frederickjjoubert/dotfiles_macos/README.md

 - Commit and Push to remote repositories
 - Run `code --list-extensions > vscode_extensions` from `~/.dotfiles` to export [VS Code extensions](vscode_extensions)
+  - Note that I no longer use this as I use VS Code's Sync Feature.
 - Time Machine
 - Dropbox / Google Drive
 - Manual Backups (external drives, redundant cloud services)